 Vegetables to Avoid

-Fruits must be limited and eaten in VERY small amounts as they have a high sugar content.
+Limit the number of fruits you eat as they have sugar.
 Fruits can be consumed either fresh or frozen.
-When you do eat fruits, choose lower-sugar options like:
+When you do eat fruit, choose lower-sugar options including:

 Fruits to Avoid

-Most dairy products get the green light on keto, on a few conditions.
-Opt for the full-fat version (low-fat versions remove fat and add sugar) and preferably organic and raw, if possible, like:
+Most dairy products get the green light on a keto diet plan, on a few conditions.
+Opt for the full-fat dairy products (low-fat versions remove fat and add sugar) and preferably organic and raw, if possible.

-Hard cheeses like parmesan, swiss, feta and cheddar
+- Hard cheeses like parmesan, blue cheese, Swiss, feta, and cheddar cheese

-Soft cheese like brie, Monterrey jack, mozzarella and blue
+- Soft cheese like brie, Monterey Jack, mozzarella, and blue cheese

-When it comes to toppings on the keto diet, homemade is always best (so you can control the sugar count).
+When it comes to toppings on the keto diet, homemade is always best.
+That way you can control the sugar count.

 Herbs and Spices

 You’ll need to toss most of your prepared spice mixes as many contain sugar or carbs as fillers.
-As long as you stick to dried herbs and spices only, you should be in safe flavortown.
+As long as you stick to dried herbs and spices only, you should be in safe.

 A few examples include:

 Sweeteners can be tricky on keto, but they do exist.
-Stick to low glycemic index sweeteners that won’t affect your blood sugar levels, and avoid sugar alcohols (even low or no-sugar ones).
-These include maltitol, dextrose or maltodextrin.
+Stick to low-glycemic sweeteners that won’t affect your blood sugar levels, and avoid sugar alcohols.
+These include maltitol, dextrose, and maltodextrin.

-Stevia: Preferably in liquid form as the powder can sometimes have dextrose or maltodextrin added as a binding agent.
+- Stevia: Preferably in liquid form as the powder can sometimes have dextrose or maltodextrin as a binding agent.

-Erythritol: Which is not digested by the body and doesn’t have any carbs or glycemic load when digested.
+- Erythritol: This is not digested by the body and doesn’t have any carbs or glycemic load when digested.

-These are the basics of your ketogenic grocery list.
+These are the basics of your keto meal plan grocery list.
 If you want to take your fat burning to the next level, you’ll need to get on board the supplement train.

-Supplements can help you get into ketosis and help you reach your goals.
+Supplements can help you get into ketosis and help you reach your goals on your keto meal plan.
 However, it’s important to use only safe, keto-friendly supplements.

-The purpose of exogenous ketone supplements is to provide your body with extra ketones (i.e., energy).
+The purpose of exogenous ketone supplements is to provide your body with extra ketones (energy).
 Ketone supplements can be a huge help when you’re transitioning into a state of ketosis or entering a fasted state.

 Exogenous ketones help you get back into ketosis at any time, instead of having to wait a couple of days.
-You can take them between meals for a quick punch of ketones or before a workout to help you slay gym day.
+You can take them between meals for a quick punch of ketones or before a workout.

 MCT Oil and Powders

-MCT is short for medium chain triglyceride.
+MCT is short for medium-chain triglyceride.
 MCTs are precursors to ketones and help your body burn fat instead of burning carbs.
-They’re beneficial for weight loss, energy and digestion because they can be readily used for energy by your body and do not have to be shuttled around your digestive system first.
+They’re beneficial for weight loss, energy, and digestion because they can be readily used for energy by your body and don’t have to be shuttled around your digestive system first.

 While most other animal-based protein powders contain casein and whey, which can be inflammatory and hard to digest for some people, collagen protein from grass-fed beef is made low and slow to preserve the nutrition.

-Since you have to cut out several starchy fruits and veggies when you’re on keto, you miss out on all the vitamins, antioxidants and nutrients, causing nutrient deficiencies.
+Since you have to cut out several starchy fruits and veggies when you’re on keto, you miss out on certain vitamins, antioxidants, and nutrients.

 Keto Micro Greens is the solution to getting enough nutrition from produce while staying in ketosis.
-You can read how to supplement with it here.
+Learn more on how to supplement with greens powder.

 Keto Micro Greens contains:

-Greens and Veggie Blend of raw, organic greens and vegetables from 12 different sources.
+- A greens and veggie blend of raw, organic greens and vegetables from 12 different sources.

-Berry and Fruit Blend of raw, organic berries and fruits from 10 different sources.
+- A berry and fruit blend of raw, organic berries and fruits from 10 different sources.

-MCT Powder, which is made from coconut oil.
-MCTs helps you absorb the vitamins, minerals and nutrients from the greens and fruits and give you a boost of energy, too.
+- MCT powder, which is made from coconut oil.
+MCTs help you absorb the vitamins, minerals, and nutrients from the greens and fruits and give you a boost of energy.

-Liver Support and Digestive Enzymes to help you get the most out of this micronutrient blend.
-These enzymes help make sure all these goodies are absorbed and used by your body.
+- Liver support and digestive enzymes to help you get the most out of this micronutrient blend.

-Now You’re Ready to Start (and Dominate) Keto
+Now You’re Ready to Start a Keto Meal Plan

-Whatever your reasons for wanting to start a ketogenic diet, you’re more than prepared to crush your new keto life with today’s guide in your back pocket.
+Whatever your reasons for wanting to start a low-carb diet, you’re more than prepared to crush your new keto life with today’s guide in your back pocket.

-Once you figure out your macros, it’s all about finding low carb foods you like to meet your goals.
-Use our 7-day Keto Diet Meal Plan to start and then use our list of approved keto foods to create your own winning meal plan.
+Once you figure out your macros, it’s all about finding low-carb foods you like to meet your goals.
+Use this keto meal plan to get started and then use the cheat list of approved keto foods to create your own winning meal plan.

-Toss in a few supplements to boost your health and your body’s fat burning potential and you’ll be a few pounds lighter and have more energy than you know what to do with.
+Toss in a few supplements to boost your health and your body’s fat-burning potential and you’ll be well on your way to feeling and looking better.